 So, should it really matter that a friend thought that I cared too much, or worried too much about them?
 Naaaaaa.
 Not one bit.
-I should blow it off and move on with life, resting in the confidence that our friendship is stronger than ever, and that they were bold enough to speak into my life about the way reality looks to them.
+I should blow it off and move on with life, resting in the confidence that our friendship is stronger than ever and that they were bold enough to speak into my life about the way reality looks to them.
 But (you knew it was coming), it drives me a little nuts hearing it from them.
-That is, until I stopped this morning and took at look at who I was.
-I pulled out all the documents that Alex and I had worked on and did some reading online about my personalty.
+That is until I stopped this morning and took a look at who I was.
+I pulled out all the documents that Alex and I had worked on and did some reading online about my personality.

 So Why All This Rambling

 It has been a great reminder to me, and I hope to you, that from time-to-time we need to do a self-audit and see how we're doing.
 This conversation with this friend caused me stop and do just that.
 By doing this, we keep ourselves in check.
 We can slow down for a few minutes and remember how we are perceived.
 We can also slow down and remember how others relate.
 How they hear, feel, and want.
 And they do it all differently than we do.